Set up an iOS or iPadOS device in Shared Device Mode

 7. Tap the Continue.
 MS Teams

-Example 2: With MSAL Login Experience
+Example 2: SSO Login Experience

 Use the following configuration object when your MDM asks for app configuration (exact UI varies).